Step 3. Specify Credentials and SSH Settings

 - In the Service console connection section, specify an SSH timeout.
 By default, the SSH timeout is set to 20000 ms. If a task targeted at the Linux server is inactive after the specified timeout, Veeam Backup & Replication will automatically terminate the task.

-- In the Data transfer options section of the Network Settings window, specify connection settings for file copy operations.
+- In the Data transfer options section, specify connection settings for file copy operations.
 Provide a range of ports that will be used as transmission channels between the source host and target host (one port per task).
-By default, Veeam Backup & Replication uses port range 2500-5000.
-If the virtual environment is not large and data traffic will not be significant, you can specify a smaller range of ports, for example, 2500-2510 to run 10 concurrent jobs at the same time.
+By default, Veeam Backup & Replication uses port range 2500-3300.
+If the virtual environment is not large and data traffic will not be significant, you can specify a smaller range of ports, for example, 2500-2510 to run 10 concurrent tasks at the same time.

-- If the Linux server is deployed outside NAT, in the Preferred TCP connection role section select the Run server on this side check box.
+- [For Linux server deployed outside NAT] In the Preferred TCP connection role section, select the Run server on this side check box.
 In the NAT scenario, the outside client cannot initiate a connection to the server on the NAT network.
 As a result, services that require initiation of the connection from outside can be disrupted.
 With this option selected, you will be able to overcome this limitation and initiate a ‘server-client’ connection — that is, a connection in the direction of the Linux server.